Wilson-Bila/Academic-Management-System/README.md

-<h1>This System is about management academic.
+<h1>This System is about academic management.
 We here can register the 6 objects using Java, jsp, servlets, Javascript, Hibernate, MySQL and TomCat Server</h1>

 <div>
 <h1>The initial page:</h1>